ctl::json is a header-only C++ library for manipulating JSON data.

 .

-And each element in an array or object is also an instance of ctl::json
+Each element in an array or object is also an instance of ctl::json

 .